jcausey-astate/quarto-exam-typst/README.md

 This is a Quarto Typst template for creating exam papers.

-It supports two layout modes: **wide mode** (full-width, default) for sections without handwritten answers, and **narrow mode** where questions are in a narrow left column to allow room for handwritten answers on the right.

 The template includes helper features for common exam tasks: point values, answer blanks, styled boxes, answer keys, and more.

+This template supports two layout modes: **wide mode** (full-width, default) which allows questions/instructions to use the entire width of the page, and **narrow mode** where questions are confined to a narrow left column, providing test takers plenty of open writing area to the right.

 Of course, all of Quarto's built-in Markdown extensions, shortcodes, etc. are at your disposal as well.

-## Files

-- `_extensions/exam/typst-template.typ` - Helper functions for exams (points, blanks, vertical fill)
-- `_extensions/exam/typst-show.typ` - Document formatting (no page numbers, heading styles)
-- `_extensions/exam/exam-header.typ` - Exam header generator (title, subtitle, name field, instructions)
-- `_extensions/exam/_filters/exam-auto-header.lua` - Lua filter that auto-generates exam header from YAML metadata
-- `example-exam.qmd` - Example exam demonstrating common features

 ## Quick Start